GULibrarySandbox/ten-repo/content/06-version.md

 ---
 {% include figure.html img="2022_VersionsImage.JPG" alt="Image representing versioning with numbers" caption="Version allows you to keep track of changes to your data." width="75%" %}

-A version control system allows users to keep track of changes in your Data or Process.
+A version control system allows users to keep track of changes in your data or processes.

 Are you keeping track of any versions or logs made by the software in use?